395t/coding-assignment-week-7-eff-1/README.md

 |  Enwik8 | 74.9 | 0.016 |
 |  PennTreeBank | 154.6 | 0.012 |

+The perplexity results on every dataset is quite bad because we couldn't run the training for long enough time and with large enough data because of constraints on the resources.
+Cuda kept going out of memory on colab and condor with more reasonable choices of max sequence length such as 1024.
+Eventually, we had to train on CPU which was extremely slow.

 Note: The model on wikitext-2 was tuned on GPU and the others on CPU.

 ## Compressive Transformer